billywu1029/web-app/README.md

     - Uploading a new JSON overrides the old one on the server, on your S3 bucket, and the DB.
 This was done for simplicity's sake.
     - All non-JSON files are detected and removed by default too, to avoid any obvious file processing issues.
 2. Go to Invoice to see the grand total amount.
+    - There's no UI for this, but if you add a "/<`campaign_id`>" to the Invoice URL, it returns the invoice for just the line-items from this `campaign_id`.
 3. Check the JSON on your S3 bucket for fictitious downstream purposes.